 When you have an expected stream of cash flowing into your business, you don’t have to scramble to cover the costs of doing business.
 Instead, you can amplify the value of your company by adding new customers on top of it.
-Then, as you reel in new customers, you begin reaping the benefits of your loyal customers’ recurring revenue stream.

-Comparing the costs and profits of customer acquisition vs. retention
+Comparing the Costs and Profits of Customer Acquisition vs. Retention

-That means if you spend $5,000 to snag a new customer, you’ll only spend between $200 – $1000 to keep a current one.
+If you spend $5,000 to snag a new customer, you’ll only spend between $200 – $1000 to keep a current one.

 Out of a pool of 1000 current customers, 600 or 700 will buy from your company again.
 But, out of a pool of 1000 new customers, only 50 to 200 will buy from you again.

-For every $500 your current customers spend on new products and services from your company, there’s half the chance that your new customers will spend $345 on those same offerings.
+For every $500 your current customers spend on new products and services from your company, there’s half the chance that your new customers will spend just $345 on those same offerings.